e7dud7e/DAND/udacity d3/readme.md

 One observer said that the changing year in the title was not obvious.
 I changed it to a light blue, to contrast with the black static text.

+I also had users point out that the year buttons did not look like they were buttons, or that they are interacive.
+I made them change color when the mouse hovers over them, and revert back to their original color when the mouse moves away.
+So the buttons are more responsive and imply that they are interactive.

 Feedback - include all feedback you received from others on your visualization from the first sketch to the final visualization

 Person 1: